SARMS VS STEROIDS REVIEWED

 All of these issues are hard to offset with other medications or healthy eating habits.
 The surge of bad cholesterol can lead to other diseases, whereas in the case of HIV and hepatitis, the treatment is practically impossible.

 Lastly, we ought to address the behavior, as well as the mental issues steroid users may experience.
-One of the biggest problems about using steroids is that they can lead to aggression.
+One of the biggest problems with using steroids is that they can lead to aggression.
 This sort of behavior can become a huge issue in the lives of those who are just trying to maximize their gains, as well as of their families.
 Steroid users often find themselves enraged and violent, so they might even harm others around them, and not just themselves.

 Moreover, depression is a huge warning sign as well.
-Steroids lead to feeling strange, blue and sad, which can grow into a full-blown depressive state.
+Steroids lead to feeling strange, blue, and sad, which can grow into a full-blown depressive state.
 Sometimes, these symptoms are reversible, but the steroid user would have to give up on using steroids completely and receive proper treatment.

 In the end, steroids also lead to real addiction, as the one heroin users have.
 What’s more, some of the other psychological issues users may experience include: